krei-systems/deco/README.md

 deco
 ====

-This is a trivial [Scsh](https://scsh.net) script that sets the the root window image, commonly known as the wallpaper.
+This is a simple [Scsh](https://scsh.net) script that sets the the root window image, commonly known as the wallpaper.
 It features random selection and timeouts.

 Usage
 -----

-To specify an image as a wallpaper:
+To set `wallpaper.jpg` from the current directory as wallpaper:

-    deco foobar.jpg
+    deco wallpaper.jpg

-To select a random image from `/pub/pics/wallpapers`:
+To set a random wallpaper from `~/Pictures/wallpapers/`:

-    deco --random --directory /pub/pics/wallpapers
+    deco --random --directory ~/Pictures/wallpapers/

-To select a random image from `/pub/bil/deco/chromecast` every 24 hours:
+To set a random wallpaper from `~/Pictures/wallpapers/` every 24 hours:

-    deco --random --timeout 86400 --directory /pub/bil/deco/chromecast &
+    deco --random --timeout 86400 --directory ~/Pictures/wallpapers/ &

+To set a random wallpaper from [Wallhaven](https://alpha.wallhaven.cc/):

+    curl -so /tmp/wh.jpg -L https://wallhaven.now.sh/random; deco /tmp/wh.jpg; rm -f /tmp/wh.jpg

 To display help and options: